gyzerok/relax.js/README.md

 This is a tiny, framework agnostic implementation of the Flux pattern inspired by the [DeLorean](https://github.com/deloreanjs/delorean), but closer to the original Facebook approach with a data incapsulation.

-It is highly recommended to use it with the Facebook [Immutable](https://github.com/facebook/immutable-js) library for more store data privacy.
+It is highly recommended to use it with the Facebook [Immutable](https://github.com/facebook/immutable-js) library for more Store data privacy.

 ## Installation